cwwang1979/MAMILE-CTFE/README.md

 ```

 #### 3. Training and Testing List
-Prepare the training, validation  and the testing list containing the labels of the files and put it into ./LIST folder.
-(The csv sample "DATA_train.csv" and  "DATA_test.csv")
+Prepare the training, validation, and testing list containing the labels of the files and put it into the ./LIST folder.
+(The CSV sample "DATA_train.csv" and  "DATA_test.csv")

-example of the csv files:
+example of the CSV files:
 | slide_id    | case_id  | label |
 | :---          | :---           |  :---    |
 | slide_1  |slide_1 |  Malignancy      |